ubilab-escape/ai-server/README.md

 Pink    →  White
 White   →  Green
 ```
-The instructor should tell the operator to press the following sequence:
+The instructor should tell the player to press the following sequence:
 ```
 Yellow → Green → White → Pink
 ```